German protest over Nazi toy soldiers on Amazon

 The statement, sent to the BBC, did not specify any legal action in this case, but said: "In general we take the steps necessary to ensure consumers are never in doubt."

 Custom Brick Design also sells toy soldiers and vehicles styled on the Allies in World War Two.

-German law bans the use of Nazi symbols, such as the swastika, Iron Cross and stylised eagle (the "Reichsadler"), outside the context of education or art.
+German law bans the use of Nazi symbols, such as the swastika and stylised eagle (the "Reichsadler"), outside the context of education or art.